 - One Pin per campaign: Gives you full control over optimization and testing.

 - Naming your Promoted Pin is optional.

 - Review the destination URL of your Promoted Pin.
 You can leave this blank if you want to use the URL saved on the organic instance of this Pin.
 Putting a value in this field will only change the destination URL for this Promoted Pin, in case you want to add any special tracking parameters.
 Keep in mind that we don’t support any link shorteners at this time.

 Once you click on “Promote Pin,” it will go through our ad review process.

 You'll be asked to set up your billing info the first time you promote a Pin.
-At this time, we accept debit and credit cards from the following countries: US, CA, UK, IE, AU, NZ.
-We don’t accept prepaid cards or Paypal
+See a list of cards we accept here.

 To update billing details and see how you’ve been charged, you can visit the Billing dropdown under your profile image in the upper right corner of Ads Manager.
 You can also go to your billing details directly at ads.pinterest.com/billing.